hindu-comm/mail_stream_advaita-l/2015/12/Result_of_karma_wher/103__shrImallalitAlAlitaH.md

 >    - Although this is discussed in the context of kAmyakarma, the same
 >    applies to nityanaimittika karma also.
 >
-> ​Not true from point of view of mImAmsaka-s. vishvajidadhikaraNa-nyAya applies to kAmya-s.
+> Not true from point of view of mImAmsaka-s. vishvajidadhikaraNa-nyAya applies to kAmya-s.

 Here what I know is: